docker-hy/docker-hy.github.io/data/faq.md

 ## How do I submit the exercises? ##

 The exercises are submitted to GitHub, and by marking the exercises as done in the exercise submission system.
-You can read more from [here](/exercises)
+You can read more from [getting started](/getting-started)

 ## Do I have to submit each part to a separate repository? ##